The journey of a Panama hat from Paja Toquilla straw to a finished hat is a wonderful and incredible one!

 The Panama hoods (unfinished hat shape cones) can be blocked either by hand or on large heated steel blocks, which press the hat into the desired shape.
 The brim is then cut and trimmed, and an inner band (pad) such as leather or fabric is sewn in to make it to the correct size.
 To finish off the Panama hat, the outer trim or band is added as required.

-These days, the increasing popular Panama hat comes in a whole array of shapes and styles – not just trilbies and folders - for both men and ladies, and is available in a wide range of colours, weaves, patterns and qualities, not just traditional straw colours.
+These days, the increasing popular Panama hat comes in a whole array of shapes and styles – not just trilbies and folders - for both men and women, and is available in a wide range of colours, weaves, patterns and qualities, not just traditional straw colours.
 Take your pick from our great selection!